Who are we ?

 - care service for children during the summer holidays

-- a communication service to convey the autism message to the general public
+- a public relations and communication department to convey the autism message to the general public

-The Foundation has been constantly expanding since it was created.
-Today it has a staff of around 100, spread over 4 sites in Capellen, Munshausen, Rambrouch and Niederfeulen.
+FAL has been constantly expanding since it was created.
+Today it has a staff of around 144, spread over 3 sites namely in Capellen, Munshausen and Rambrouch.

-The Fondation Autisme Luxembourg is a member of Autism-Europe, an umbrella organisation for over 80 associations of parents and persons with autism in 30 European countries.
+FAL is a member of Autism-Europe, an umbrella organisation for associations of parents and persons with autism in 38 European countries.
 Exchange visits to other European autism institutions take place on a regular basis.